AlejandroVenturaDesigner/Linear-Regression-Model/README.md

-# Simple Linear Regression Model
+# Simple Linear Regression Model in Python

 In these project I built a linear regression model to a Data Set applying Scikit Learn in Python, splitting Data Set 75% for training and 25% for testing and getting a linear equation to predict future behaviors.